Disclosure (2020 American film): Synopsis

 Jessica Crockett, Zackary Drucker, Lilly Wachowski, Ser Anzoategui, Michael D. Cohen, Zeke Smith, and Leo Sheng.
 It takes the audience through a history lesson using films and television shows to show how damaging and inaccurate the depiction and ideas of transgender people were displayed throughout, mostly, American cinema.
-Some of these examples used include Ace Ventura, Bosom Buddies, Tootsie, Victor Victoria, To Kill a Mockingbird, and much more.
+Some of these examples used include Ace Ventura: Pet Detective, Bosom Buddies, Tootsie, Victor Victoria, To Kill a Mockingbird, and much more.
 Disclosure provides a direct conversation between transgender people and Hollywood by showcasing both sides of the conversation with direct examples in film history.

 Release

 The film had its world premiere at the Sundance Film Festival on January 27, 2020.
 Shortly after, Netflix acquired distribution rights to the film and released it on the platform on June 19, 2020.